Ben Kermani, MD

 As of 2014, the World Health Organization estimates that 422 million people worldwide have diabetes, a disease that causes severe health consequences, including limb loss and early death.
-Dr. Ben Kermani, in Las Vegas, specializes in treating the most common form of diabetes — type 2 — with medications and lifestyle recommendations.
+Dr. Ben Kermani, in Las Vegas and Summerlin specializes in treating the most common form of diabetes — type 2 — with medications and lifestyle recommendations.
 Men, women, teens, and children who would like to improve or reverse their type 2 diabetes can contact Dr. Kermani and his caring staff by phone or with the online booking form.

 Diabetes mellitus is a disease that prevents your pancreas — a 6”-long organ situated behind your stomach — from producing the chemical insulin or may cause cell receptors to lose sensitivity to insulin.

 In a healthy body, your digestive system breaks down food into a pure sugar called glucose, which powers your cells.
 Glucose requires insulin to pass into the cells and fuel them.

 Without insulin, glucose is shut out from the cells and remains circulating in your bloodstream — a condition known as hyperglycemia (high blood sugar), or diabetes.